auth0/docs/articles/policies/billing.md

 ## Do you charge sales tax?

-For US-based customers, we will charge sales tax where applicable, depending on your state's sales tax laws and requirements.
+For US-based customers, we will charge sales tax where applicable.
+This is dependent on your state's sales tax laws and requirements.
 For non-US customers, we will not charge sales tax.

-You can determine if your plan will include sales tax at the moment of checkout after providing your billing address.
-If your country is based in the US and the address is eligible for taxes, you will see the sales tax added to your total.
-You will also see the sales tax amount in your invoices and receipts.
+You can determine if you will be responsible for sales tax during the checkout process after you provide your billing address.
+If your company is US-based and the address provided tax-eligible, you'll see the sales tax added to your total.
+You will also see the sales tax amount on all of your Auth0 invoices and receipts.

 ## In our pricing, what is the difference between internal and external users?
 Are they different technically?